 Back in France, the pope’s open condemnation of the Civil Constitution hardened opposition among the local clergy.
 Many clerics who had pondered taking the oath now refused to do so.
 Some who had already taken the oath renounced it, in line with the pope’s orders.
 By the spring of 1791, the Catholic church in France was divided between clerics willing to swear loyalty to the nation and those who remained loyal to Rome.
 Across the nation, hundreds of non-juring priests defied the national government by remaining in their parishes, fulfilling their duties and celebrating mass.
 These refractory priests often enjoyed the support of their parishioners, who objected to a secular government interfering in spiritual matters.
 Non-juring prelates and parish priests were particularly common in Flanders, Alsace, Brittany, the Vendée and the city of Lyon.
 Unwilling and unable to force the issue, the National Constituent Assembly compromised and issued a ‘tolerance decree’ on May 7th.

 Caroline C. Ford, historian

 At this point, revolutionary France had two separate Catholic churches.
 The Civil Constitution of the Clergy attempted to align the church with the revolution and to create a national religion.
 Instead, it instigated a schism within the French church and created a new source of counter-revolutionary sentiment.
-The Civil Constitution alienated thousands of deeply religious French citizens; it pressured the Pope into condemning the revolution; and it gave reactionaries fresh grounds to attack the National Constituent Assembly.
+The Civil Constitution alienated thousands of deeply religious French citizens; it pressured the Pope into condemning the revolution; it also gave reactionaries fresh grounds to attack the National Constituent Assembly.
 Louis XVI, a devoutly religious man, was also deeply affected by the Civil Constitution.
 The king had tolerated the revolution’s political reforms and the erosion of his own power – but he could not endorse attacks on the church.
 In Louis’ mind, he would not jeopardise his immortal soul by accepting communion from a constitutional priest.
 The Assembly’s attempt to purge the Catholic church and force its loyalty to the nation backfired, fuelling opposition and making the new regime even more difficult to govern.

 1. The Civil Constitution of the Clergy was an attempt to reform and regulate the Catholic church in France.
 It was passed by the National Constituent Assembly on July 12th 1790.